 This is the only retirement-focused community on this list.
 Sun City Center has an age restriction, meaning no one under age 55 can live there.
 This, of course, leads to a whopping 74% of the population being senior citizens.

-While there aren’t a huge number of designated recreation centers in the town, the community does have clubs for just about any interest you can think of, from sewing to ham radios.
-The town is located right between Sarasota and Tampa, so you can escape the retirement community for the wider world when you want.
+While there aren’t a huge number of specific recreation centers in the town, the community does have clubs for just about any interest you can think of, from sewing to ham radios.
+The town is also directly between Sarasota and Tampa.
+So you’ll be able to escape the retirement community for the wider world when you want.

 How We Determined the Best Places to Retire in Florida

 To determine the best places to retire in Florida, we weighed a number of factors.
 We looked at the tax burden, figuring out how much of your retirement savings would be eaten up by taxes each year.
-Knowing that quality medical care is always important for retirees, we also considered the number of medical centers in a particular city.
+Knowing that quality medical care is always important for retirees, the number of medical centers in a particular city was also accounted for.

-Many seniors look for a good community of fellow retirees in their new home, so we also looked at the number of recreation centers and retirement communities in each city.
+Many seniors look for a good community of fellow retirees in their new home.
+In turn, we also looked at the number of recreation centers and retirement communities in each city.
 Finally, we looked at the percentage of senior citizens in each community.
 After all, a city with a lot of fellow retirees is likely to be a good destination for retirees.
 We compiled all of that data to rank the cities in the state.

 Retirement Planning Tips

 - Make sure you’re taking full advantage of any workplace retirement account you have access to, like a 401(k) plan.
-Contributing enough to your 401(k), and especially using any company match that’s available, can mean the difference between the retirement you want and one where you’re struggling.
+More specifically, contribute to your 401(k), and take advantage of any company match that’s available.
+This can mean the difference between the retirement you want and one where you’re struggling.

 - If Florida isn’t the place for you, there are plenty of other great states to retire in.
 For example, check out SmartAsset’s roundups of the best places to retire in Texas, Virginia, California, Arizona or North Carolina.